 In fact, a quick web search shows that some writers take naming fiction characters more seriously than naming children.
 I say this because I found the articles about naming characters to be more helpful than the ones pertaining to upcoming bundles of joy.
 Go figure.

 So what methods do I use to name my characters?
 I use one method for surnames and five methods for first names.
 I’ll discuss each in detail below.
-I have employed these methods in everything I have written to date, including Angel of Mercy, Those Left Behind, Adjustment Year, Claire’s story (working title), Rose’s story (working title), Lucretia’s story (working title), and my women’s fiction side project.
+I have employed these methods in everything I have written to date, including Angel of Mercy, Those Left Behind, Adjustment Year, Journey of Hope (coming in January 2022), Rose’s Assignment (coming April 2022), The Unmarriable Kind (coming July 2022), and my women’s fiction side project (coming 2023).
 There’s no reason to believe I’ll change since it’s worked out well so far.

 Ethnically Appropriate Surnames